 The extent of the sexual and reproductive health education Schroder received in school before joining the LIGHT program was a short, incomprehensive fourth-grade unit on human growth and development, she said.

-Only 25.1% of Florida secondary schools provided students with instruction on all 22 critical sexual health education topics in a required course for sixth, seventh or eighth grade, according to The Sexuality Information and Education Council of the United States.
+For the 2019-2020 school year, only 25.1% of Florida secondary schools provided students with instruction on all 22 critical sexual health education topics in a required course for sixth, seventh or eighth grade.

 Schroder expects HB 1069 to worsen the already poor quality of education K-12 students receive on reproductive and sexual health, she said.